forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/try-it-yourself.md

 is secure, and no violation was thrown.

 Finally, one more method that didn't throw a violation: [`flsInNonAuraMethod()`](https://github.com/forcedotcom/sfdx-scanner/blob/dev-3/test/code-fixtures/projects/sfge-working-app/force-app/main/default/classes/AuraEnabledFls.cls#L91).
-This method does not meet the criteria for an entry-point as outlined in the [Rules](./en/v3.x/salesforce-graph-engine/rules) page, nor is it in the call-stack of any entry-points.
+This method is neither a recognized [entry-point/source](./en/v3.x/salesforce-graph-engine/rules/#apexflsviolationrule), nor is it in the call-stack of any entry-points.
 As such, the analyzer skipped this method even though it is technically insecure.

 ## Running against a single file
 As you fix the problems in this file, you'll probably want to run the analyzer against this file specifically rather than